CodeTheChangeUBC/buddyapp/moonwalk/NativeBase-KitchenSink/README.md

 * block.js in the button screen
 * rounded.js in the button screen

+To find the login page and what was started of the google maps page, go under mark's branch and you should find those screens in the src folder.

 # TODO
 * integrate frontend with backend
 * clean up invision images for background use